-Emerging Voices features regular contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
+Emerging Voices features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
 This article is from Nicole Hassoun, assistant professor of philosophy at Carnegie Mellon University.
 Hassoun outlines a proposal from her new book, Globalization and Global Justice: Shrinking Distance, Expanding Obligations, to create a Fair Trade Health label as an incentive for pharmaceutical companies to invest in medicines needed by the global poor.

 Antiglobalization protesters believe that we need to radically change, or even eliminate, many international institutions because these institutions’ policies impoverish poor people.
 Proponents of globalization disagree.
 In my recent book Globalization and Global Justice: Shrinking Distance, Expanding Obligations, I take a middle path.
 I argue that there are many coercive international institutions, like the International Monetary Fund and World Trade Organization, that should be doing much more to help people avoid severe poverty, which requires changing many international policies.
 But there is also a role for individual consumers and companies to play in improving people’s lives.